GeorgeVasilakopoulos/Clustering-Analysis/README.md

 #### LSH

 ```
 $ make lsh
 $ ./lsh –d <input file> –q <query file> –k <int> -L <int> -ο <output file> -Ν
 <number of nearest> -R <radius>
 ```

+#### Cube

+#### Clustering

+- The `Cluster` class stores pointers to `DataPoint` objects that are members of the cluster.
+It provides several functionalities that are essential for the management of a cluster:

+	- Inclusion of a datapoint in the cluster, `add( )`
+	- Removal of a datapoint from the cluster, `remove( )`
+	- Center calculation, `update( )`

+- `Clusterer` is an abstract class, the objects of which are **handles** for clustering algorithms.
+Upon construction, a `Clusterer` object stores a reference to a `DataSet` object and performs the *k-means++* algorithm for the initialization of the clusters.

+- `Lloyd` is a subclass of `Clusterer` that implements the classical clustering algorithm, through the `apply( )` function.

+- `RAssignment` is also a subclass of `Clusterer`.
+Additionally to the common parameters, it also stores an `Approximator` object (`LSH` or `Cube`), that is used in order to accelerate the clustering process, with the tradeoff of finding *approximate* neighbors.

+//Say say more about the algorithma